 |Through the machinery of factorization homology, little disk algebras offer a way to construct fully extended topological field theories.
 In dimension two, this naturally leads to (ribbon) braided monoidal categories.
 The little disk operad can be modified to account for various types of stratifications, the easiest case being the one of a boundary.
 In that case the little disk operad is replaced the Swiss-Cheese operad.
 When computing its categorical algebras, one recovers an ansatz made by Fuchs, Schweigert and Valentino for the description of boundary conditions and surface defects in three-dimensional topological field theory based on physical assumptions.
 Based on joint work with Lukas Müller on the little bundles operad one can generalize this to equivariant field theories.|

-There will be a registration fee of £20 for the meeting to cover coffee/tea/biscuits, payable on registration; this will be reduced to £10 for members of the Institute of Physics.
+There was a registration fee of £20 for the meeting to cover coffee/tea/biscuits, payable on registration; this was reduced to £10 for members of the Institute of Physics.

 Accommodation in central London can be expensive and cheaper options can fill quickly.